Point of Sale

 By now, most people are familiar with the physical distancing rules of maintaining at least six feet from one another at all times.
 And even as restaurants reopen, this rule remains the gold standard.

 However, keeping customers six feet apart may mean rearranging or even removing tables from your floor plan to give guests enough space to move around safely.
-This could also mean making use of outdoor or patio space where it may be easier to separate tables.
+This could also mean making use of a restaurant patio or other outdoor space where it may be easier to separate tables.

 Keep in mind that physical distancing measures will also apply to your staff.
 Think about how you can space out cooking stations to help staff maintain distance from one another.
 If your kitchen is on the smaller side, this may mean significantly limiting the number of staff working in the kitchen.